jaaron/shades-controller/README.md

     true` and `shell = false`, and once with `base = false` and `shell = true` (lines 23 and 24).

+  * solar-panel-hook (2x # of panels): this is designed to hook to the underside of a siding J-strip to mount the solar panels below a window.

   * settings (x0): don't print this, it's just a master settings file included by the other scad files to ensure consistency.